MicroJPM

 Description:

-The US1881 is an integrated Hall-effect latching sensor.
-That's nice, but what does it do?
-Holding a magnet near the sensor will cause the output pin to toggle.
+The US1881 is an integrated Hall Effect Latching Sensor.
+That’s good, but what does it do?
+Holding a magnet near the sensor will cause the output pin to change.
 This makes it a robust presence sensor.
-A reed sensor also works well, but may be limited by the encapsulation and size of the glass.
-A Hall-effect sensor is much smaller, but can handle less current than a reed switch.
+A reed sensor also works well, but it can be limited by the encapsulation and glass size.
+A Hall Effect sensor is much smaller, but it can handle less current than a reed switch.

-The device includes an on-chip Hall voltage generator for magnetic sensing, a comparator that amplifies the Hall voltage, and a Schmitt trigger to provide switching hysteresis for noise rejection and open-collector output.
-An internal bandgap regulator is used to provide temperature-compensated supply voltage for internal circuitry and enables a wide operating supply range.
+The device includes an on-chip Hall voltage generator for magnetic sensing, a comparator that amplifies the Hall voltage, and a Schmitt trigger to provide switching hysteresis for noise rejection and an open-collector output.
+An internal bandgap regulator is used to provide temperature compensated supply voltage for internal circuits and allows a wide operating supply range.

-If the magnetic flux density is greater than the threshold Bop, DO turns on (low).
-The output state is maintained until a magnetic flux density reversal falls below Brp, causing DO to turn off (high).
+If a magnetic flux density is larger than the Bop threshold, DO turns ON (low).
+The output state is held until a magnetic flux density reversal falls below Brp, causing DO to turn OFF (high).

 - Low current consumption